 After graduating from MHS in 1992, I married my high school sweetheart.
 This past July, we celebrated our 25th wedding anniversary.
 In the fall of 1992, I started college at Odessa College where I spent 2 years.
 I maintained a 4.0 GPA and transferred to the University of Texas of the Permain Basin with the honor of Summa Cum Laude.
 In December of 1997, I graduated from UTPB with a Bachelor of Arts in English Literature.
 At the time of my college graduation, I already had a secretarial job, and had no intention of changing careers.
 Out of the blue, the assistant superintendent from Pecos called me and asked me if I would consider teaching.
 Apparently, a woman I had graduated with had told him about me.
 After careful consideration, I decided to take the job.
 It changed my life forever.
 At the time, I was not certified, but I was able to secure an emergency certification with the state, where I went on to complete an internship through UTPB to finish up all the requirements for teaching in the Texas Public School System.

 Two years ago, I began a journey towards completing my Master’s Degree from Texas Women’s University.
 This December, that journey ends for me.
-I will graduate with a Master’s in Library and Information Science.
+I will graduate with a Master’s in Library and Information Science on December 16.
 This semester, I am completing my practicum in both the high school and junior high libraries where I am currently employed.
 While my heart will always belong in the English classroom, I look forward to being able to help students find a love of literature like I have.

 I have 2 daughters of my own.
 My oldest daughter will graduate from nursing school in December.
 My youngest daughter also attends MHS where she is actively involved in the swimming, track, and choir programs.
 I am also actively involved in our church and community.